emrahsifoglu/weather-forecast-api/README.md

 ## Running

+`yarn run serve` will start the server however it will fail because app is not built at the moment.

+Dev and production builds can be managed with Webpack.
+The difference is that code will be compressed on production one.

-To start the server, you can simply run `yarn run serve`.
+Based on needs, you can either run `yarn run serve:dev` or `yarn run serve:prod`.

+First dist folder will be created then nodemon is gonna serve the app from [http://localhost:3000/api/](http://localhost:3000/api/).

 ## Testing

-You can run test(s) with following command `nyc test`.
+Currently dependencies are not mocked thus server must already be running before running tests.

+You can run all tests with `yarn run test` also you can get test report and coverage via `yarn run test:report` and `yarn run test:coverage`.

 ## Built with